pietrobernard/jetson-nano-stuff/README.md

 ### 4) Upgrade

 <hr>
+<b>⚠️Warning⚠️</b>

-<b>Warning</b>: if you used the second method to build the sd-card image, before you proceed you must edit the `/etc/apt/apt.conf.d/01autoremove` file adding these lines:
+If you used the second method to build the sd-card image, before you proceed you must edit the `/etc/apt/apt.conf.d/01autoremove` file adding these lines:

 ```bash
 	"libnvidia-container-tools";